-"Get me your aunt right now," The woman said through gritted teeth.
+"Get me your aunt right now," the woman said through gritted teeth.

-"I don't know.
-Aunt Petunia's been sort of unstable ever since uncle Vernon got arrested.
+"I don't know...
+Aunt Petunia's been unstable ever since Uncle Vernon got arrested.
 She keeps mumbling something about your company in her sleep."
 The black haired boy shrugged.
-"Eh…suit yourself.
-Aunt Petunia, someone from Hogwarts Publishing House is here to see you!"
+"Eh, suit yourself."
+He turned back towards the living room.
+"Aunt Petunia!
+Someone from Hogwarts Publishing House is here to see you!"

-As Harry stood in between the little showdown of glares and sneers, he shrugged.
+As Harry stood in between the showdown of glares and sneers, he shrugged.

-"No!"
-She half-screamed as she dragged him back inside the house by his collar.
-"This is entirely your fault to begin with.
-We took him in – from the goodness of our hearts, gave him shelter, food and stability and what has he done to repay us?
-By putting my husband in jail?
+"No!" she half-screamed.
+"This is entirely your fault to begin with."
+She glared at the woman.
+"We took him in!
+From the goodness of our hearts!
+We gave him shelter, food and stability!
+What has he done to repay us?!
+By putting my husband in jail?!
 Ha!"
-She snorted in derision.

-Both women shifted their attention towards him and Harry tried not to balk under their stern gaze.
+Both women shifted their attention towards him and Harry tried not to balk under their stern gazes.

 "You're a wizard, Harry."

 For almost eighteen months, he had been searching for answers about his abilities.
 It did make sense, sort of.
-The way Uncle Vernon and Aunt Petunia seemed to abhor anything to do with magic of any kind.
-Uncle Vernon had even freaked out once when he found Dudley watching the 'Wizard of Oz'.
+The way Uncle Vernon and Aunt Petunia seemed to abhor anything to do with magic.
+Uncle Vernon had even freaked out once when he found Dudley watching the Wizard of Oz.

-"So does that means I can do-" He paused, licking his lips nervously. "-magic?"
+"So does that mean I can do—" he paused, "—magic?"

-The woman nodded once, confirming his theory.
+The woman nodded, confirming his theory.